rjvijesh/namaste-react/InceptionReadmeEp1.txt

-Q)how browser understands "document" functionality A)As Javascript has the JS engine which has superpowers like DOM APIS which contains all these feaatures browser does not understand React, so we have include react in our project
+Q)how browser understands "document" functionality A)As Javascript has the JS engine which has superpowers like DOM APIS which contains all these feaatures browser does not understand React, so we have to include react in our project

 =>React is a JS library